Knicks vs. Heat Injury Report Today - May 2

 Watch the NBA all season long on Fubo!

-On Sunday when these squads last met, the Heat took down the Knicks 108-101.
-Jimmy Butler led the way with a team-leading 25 points in the victory for the Heat, while RJ Barrett scored 26 points in the loss for the Knicks.
+On Sunday when these two teams last played, the Heat bested the Knicks 108-101.
+Jimmy Butler led the way with a team-leading 25 points in the win for the Heat, while RJ Barrett notched 26 points in the loss for the Knicks.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.